 A little background here.
 I had gone to my step sister and brother in law’s house for Thanksgiving and met someone who was singing the praises of Concerta.
 He believed he had ADD and after spending some time with me at the holiday, he thought I should take the medication too.
 Thinking back now, I should have realized that maybe it was just the holidays that made me appear to need ADD medication, but then again, I am always all over the place.
 Anyway, I was on the medication and feeling very focused.
 It’s great stuff.

 So, we finish the fabulous movie, lights go up, and I realize I am one stoned sista.
-We head for dinner and a restaurant nearby, and I order something or other and my diet coke.
+We head for dinner at a restaurant nearby, and I order something or other and my diet coke.
 A little later, I feel my heart start to race.
 I’m 56 years old, very single, and my heart hasn’t raced in a long while.
 Lilly’s talking to me, and I am starting to panic.
 The food comes, she’s talking away, stoned out of her mind, and I start to try and figure out just how fast my heart is racing.
 Then my chest starts to hurt.
 I don’t know this person that well, it’s only our second ‘new friend date,’ but I look at her and think to myself, “I have to say something or I’m going to die here and my daughter will think I was a stoner and she never really knew who I was at all.
 She will never trust anyone in her life again.
 She will grow up alone without her beloved (exaggeration for sure, but you know what being stoned does to perspective) mother gone and no one to light her way.”

 I look earnestly across the table and say in my most calm voice, “Lilly, you have to dial 911 right now.
 I’m having a heart attack.”

 She stops dead in mid sentence.
 “Are you kidding me?”

 “No, dial 911.”